DEI Committee

 We are implementing programs to increase departmental inclusivity, which will include improved mentoring, funding for outreach work, an equity book club to discuss racism, feminism, & bias, and small grants to fund attendance at conferences that explicitly network minority groups (such as the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science [SACNAS] or the National Association of Black Geoscientists [NABG] conferences).
 Additionally, we taught a new Wolverine Pathways class for rising seniors in Summer 2020 and the department began offering a Comprehensive Studies Program section of Introduction to Earth Sciences in Fall 2020—both aimed at recruiting more underrepresented students into the Department of Earth & Environmental Sciences.

-Starting dialogues on next actions
+Starting dialogues on the next actions

 To implement long-term structural changes in our program and community, informal groups of students, staff, and faculty are working on identifying actions we can take, including:

-• Expanding our networks, including diversifying our weekly Smith Lecture seminar series, tapping into new networks to recruit for the LSA Collegiate Fellowship and Presidential Postdoctoral Fellowship programs, and engaging more underrepresented undergraduate students in our research
+- Expanding our networks, including diversifying our weekly Smith Lecture seminar series, tapping into new networks to recruit for the LSA Collegiate Fellowship and Presidential Postdoctoral Fellowship programs, and engaging more underrepresented undergraduate students in our research

-• Mechanisms to diversify and support/retain our graduate student body
+- Mechanisms to diversify and support/retain our graduate student body

-• Incorporating geoscience-relevant topics on racism, societal relevance, and environmental justice in our curriculum
+- Incorporating geoscience-relevant topics on racism, societal relevance, and environmental justice in our curriculum

 Land acknowledgment

 The University of Michigan, named after Michigamaa (“Great Water” in Ojibwe), occupies the traditional territory stewarded by the Anishinaabe.
-This land was ceded through the Treaty of Fort Meigs by the Anishinaabeg—the Three Fires People—Ojibwe (Chippewa), Odawa (Ottawa) and Bodewadimi (Potawatomi).
+This land was ceded through the Treaty of Fort Meigs by the Anishinaabeg—the Three Fires People—Ojibwe (Chippewa), Odawa (Ottawa), and Bodewadimi (Potawatomi).
 Through these words, their current and ancestral ties to the land and to the University are acknowledged.
 We encourage everyone to self-educate about the history of the land you live on by checking out the Ziibiwing Center and the American Indian community at U-Michigan.